melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Historical and Current Fishery Information
+*Commercial Fishery*
+The commercial groundfish fishery off California developed in the late 19th century and consisted mainly of hook and line gear types.
+At the turn of the century, total rockfish landings were estimated to be on the range of 2000 to 3500 tons statewide, with slightly over half of the catch during this period coming from waters south of Point Conception, and most of the remaining catch from central California ports (particularly San Francisco and Monterey).
+Catches declined through the 1930s as a result of the rapid expansion of the California sardine fishery, which tended to be more profitable.
-The hook-and-line fishery off California developed in the late 19th century [@Love2002].
-The rockfish trawl fishery was established in the early 1940s, when the United States became involved in World War II and wartime shortage of red meat created an increased demand for other sources of protein [@Alverson1964;
+[@Love2002].
+The rockfish trawl fishery rapidly expanded into California in the early 1940s, after the introduction of the ‘balloon trawl’, and whenthe United States became involved in World War II and wartime shortage of red meat created an increased demand for other sources of protein [@Alverson1964;
-@Harry1961].

-Vermilion are landed in the live-fish fishery that developed off the coast of California in the 1990s, but have not been a target of that fishery due to their to barotrauma.
-The fraction of the total catch from the live fish fleet is small and included in the commercial hook-and-line fleet in the California assessment models.
-The STAT also learned that vermilion targeted for the live fish fishery, but landed dead due to barotrauma may still be sold.

-The commercial setnet fishery has never been a large component of the landings of vermilion rockfish and has has essentially been non-existent for vermilion since 2002 when the state of California prohibited set net gera in 60 fm or less.
+@Harry1961; @Lenarz1987].
+Trawl landings have been restricted in most of southern California for decades [@Frey1971], and trawl gear north of Point Conception has not been a major component of the landings for vermilion, with the highest reported landings in the 1970s.
+The commercial setnet fishery has never been a large component of the vermilion rockfish landings and has essentially been non-existent for vermilion since 2002 when the state of California prohibited set net gear in 60 fm or less.
 The largest net landings for vermilion were in the 1980s.

-The commercial trawl fishery has also not been a major component of the landings for vermilion with the highest reported landings in the 1970s.
+Vermilion have been landed in the commercial live-fish fishery that developed off the coast of California in the 1990s, but have not been a major target of that fishery due to their susceptibility to barotrauma.
+The fraction of the total catch from the live fish fleet is small, concentrated in northern California, and included in the commercial hook-and-line fleet in the northern California assessment models.
+The STAT also learned that vermilion targeted for the live fish fishery, but landed dead due to barotrauma, are still sold.
+Separation of catch and size compositions for the live and dead catch is therefore less informative and was not pursued further.

-Miller et al. [-@Miller2014 described the spatial and temporal development of the California groundfish fishery.
-They analyzed a spatially-explicit database of landings in California dating back to 1933, finding that groundfish fishing effort has shifted from shallow, coastal areas to deeper depths and greater distances from port over time.
+Miller et al. [-@Miller2014] described the spatial and temporal development of the California groundfish fishery based on historical CDFW fish ticket and block summary data.
+They analyzed a spatially-explicit database of landings in California dating back to 1933, finding that groundfish fishing effort has shifted from shallow, coastal areas to deeper depths, greater distances from Port, and in areas of more inclement weather over time.
+That general result was also found with limited data from recreational fisheries.
 Sampling of commercial species compositions in Southern California began in 1983, a time when the groundfish fleet was already fishing in deeper depths.
-Both historical reconstructions used these data to represent species compositions of total rockfish catch during earlier periods of the fishery, and as a result may overestimate the percentage of cowcod in earlier fisheries that operated closer to port and in shallower depths.
-Sensitivities to the magnitude of historical catch reconstructions are presented as model sensitivities in the pre-STAR base model.
+Both historical reconstructions used these data to represent species compositions of total rockfish catch during earlier periods of the fishery. aAs a result, the reconstructions may overestimate the percentage of deep-water speciesin earlier fisheries that operated closer to port and in shallower depths.
+*Recreational Fishery*

-The Commercial Passenger Fishing Vessel (CPFV; aka ‘party’ and ‘charter’ boat) fleet began ca. 1919 in California, although recreational fishing effort for fishes other than Tunas, other gamefish and salmon was minimal until about 1930.
-T he CPFV fleet numbered about 200 vessels in 1939 [@Croker1940, cited in Young [-@Young1969]).
+The Commercial Passenger Fishing Vessel (CPFV; aka ‘party’ and ‘charter’ boat) fleet began ca. 1919 in California, although recreational fishing effort for fishes other than Tunas, other gamefish, and salmon was minimal until about 1930.
+The CPFV fleet numbered about 200 vessels in 1939 [@Croker1940, cited in Young [-@Young1969]).
 After a hiatus in most operations during WWII, the fleet increased to about 590 vessels by 1953, then declined to approximately 256 vessels around 1963.

-Vermilion rockfish are a targeted species in California's recreational fishery and have always been a large fraction of the recreational fishery, both in the party/charter boat and private/rental sectors.
-Vermilion are ubiquitous in the Southern California Bight and north of Point Conception, the majority of vermilion rockfish landings have been from ports in San Luis Obispo county.
+Vermilion rockfish are a targeted species in California's recreational fishery and have always ranked high in terms of catch among rockfish species, both in the party/charter boat and private/rental sectors.
+Onboard surveys of CPFV vessels in southern California ranked vermilion as the 5th and 3rd most common rockfish species in the mid-1970s and mid-1980s, respectively [@CollinsCrookeUnpublished; @Ally1991].
+Onboard CPFV observers in central California saw vermilion rockfish in over 27% of all observed drifts over the period 1987-1998, making vermilion rockfish 5th among rockfish species in terms of encounter rates per drift [@Monk2016]

+In southern California, harvest of vermilion from recreational fisheries, as a percentage of the total vermilion harvest, varied considerably from 1980 to 2000.
+After 2000, largely due to reduced commercial access to shelf habitat, recreational fisheries accounted for almost all the vermilion harvest in Southern California, with relatively minor contributions from the commercial fleets.
+Similar patterns occurred north of Point Conception, with the majority of vermilion rockfish landings coming to ports in San Luis Obispo county.

 ## Summary of Management History